And greetings to you, thrill seekers, music lovers, conversationalists all across the fruited plane.

 Because both sides do this.

-Uh because nobody wants to be disliked.
+It's so natural because nobody wants to be disliked.

 And that's why I had this E.E.
-Cummings quote yesterday that said the biggest fight in life is to resist all the changes everybody is demanding you make.
+Cummings quote yesterday that said, the biggest fight in life is to resist all the changes everybody is demanding you make.

-The biggest fight in life is to go through it being who you are.
+The biggest fight in life is to go through it, being who you are.

 You can spot them right off the bat.

-I'm just talking about the people that imprison themselves by trying to be what everybody else wants them to be, uh, are actually screwing themselves up and they're being phony and they're not helping uh relationships at all, and you become you become just uh filled with self-doubt, lack of confidence, and you spend your whole day asking, wonder what they think of me.
+I'm just talking about the people that imprison themselves by trying to be what everybody else wants them to be are actually screwing themselves up and they're being phony and they're not helping relationships at all.

 You'll meet somebody for the first time.

-You go out and talk to them, what a business relationship doesn't matter.
+You go out and talk to them, what?

-And if your reaction is, let's say you have a business meeting, and you go out and you're trying to sell somebody your product or your service or whatever.
+And if your reaction is, let's say you have a business meeting, you go out and you're trying to sell somebody your product or your service or whatever.

 If the first thing you say is, I think they liked me, you have blown it.